sijingzhangzsj0604/docs/docs/cloud/guides/traffic-management/canary-release.md

 ![Canary Release Workflow](https://static.apiseven.com/2022/12/30/canary-release-workflow.png)

 :::important
-API7 Cloud has a limitation that **users can only have one canary release rule in progress (for an Application)**.
+API7 Cloud has a limitation that **users can only have one canary release rule in progress (for a Service)**.
 Since multiple rules in progress will make the traffic distribution chaotic.
 :::